epfl-si/meteor-accounts-oidc/README.md

 The default implementation, which will suit most needs,

-- matches the `email` field of the `UserInfo` IdP JSON response against the `.services.oidc.id` field of existing users, to avoid creating duplicates;
+- matches the `email` field of the `UserInfo` IdP JSON response against the `.services.oidc.id` field of existing users, to determine whether a new user needs creating;
 - updates the `.services.oidc.claims` from the claims in the [JWT](https://jwt.io/) ID token upon each successful login.